Ceren Nurlu: Club career

-International
+International career

 Nurlu made her debut in the Turkey women's national U-17 team at the friendly match against Macedonia on October 10, 2007, and scored her first international goal, her team's the only in that game.
 She participated in the 2008 UEFA Women's U-17 Championship qualification round Group 6 matches.
 Nurlu capped 5 times in the national U-17 team.

 She was called up to the Turkey women's national U-19 team and played for her first game in the Kuban Spring Tournament match against Ukraine on March 14, 2009.
 She appeared in the 2010 UEFA Women's U-19 Championship First qualifying round Group 7 and 2011 UEFA Women's U-19 Championship First qualifying round Group 9 matches.
 She capped 24 times in total in the national U-19 team and scored one goal in the friendly match against the Belarusian team on April 17, 2009.

 On August 23, 2011, Nurlu played for the first time in the Turkish women's national team at the friendly match against Portuguese women.
 Nurlu took part in the 2015 FIFA Women's World Cup qualification – UEFA Group 6 matches.